sandeeprenjith/mdcms/Docker/README.md

 MDCMS is a simple content management system which lets you write posts in markdown.

+For an example site that is built on MDCMS, visit [bytesarena.com](http://bytesarena.com).

 MDCMS is written in Go.

 ### Advantages